Cardiff hold talks with Bale representatives

 - Cardiff City step up effort to sign Wales captain after Real Madrid exit

-His family still live in the Welsh capital, and then there is the theory that Bale might be able to be more selective with which games he plays for Cardiff - as opposed to a Premier League team - in preparation for the World Cup.
+His family still live in the Welsh capital and then there is the theory Bale might be able to be more selective with which games he plays for Cardiff - as opposed to a Premier League team - in preparation for the finals in Qatar.

 At Real, Bale earned £600,000 per week, more than the weekly wage bill of Cardiff's entire first-team squad.

-But according to those close to Bale, money is not the most important factor with Wales' World Cup campaign, which begins in November, in mind.
+But according to those close to the forward, money is not the most important factor with Wales' World Cup campaign, which begins in November, in mind.

 - How long can he cover up his break-up?
 A warm-hearted comedy starring Romesh Ranganathan